 The list of (or reference to) the potential system failure modes or undesired events that led to the criticality classification of the software product.

-A reference to the original analyses should only be made if the retrieval of information relevant to the software products criticality classification is straightforward.
+A reference to the original analyses is made only if the retrieval of information relevant to the software products criticality classification is straightforward.
 It is anyway preferable to provide this information, suitably grouped, directly in the SCAR.

 For each system failure mode or undesired event:

+A reference to the system level function implemented by the software product where this very failure mode can manifest itself.

 The description of the failure/undesired event.

 Its effects on the system.

-The severity of the consequences.
+Severity classification.

 Existing prevention/compensation provisions that mitigate the consequences of the failure/undesired event.

-The criticality category assigned to the failure/undesired event.

 Software-level supplier

-The software-level supplier should include in this chapter (a reference to) the information received from his customer about the criticality classification of the product(s) to be developed.
-This information should be in the form described in A.2.1.1.
+The software-level supplier includes in this chapter (a reference to) the information received from his customer about the criticality classification of the product(s) to be developed.
+This information is in the form described in A.2.1.1.

 Criticality classification of software components